tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 > Software Engineering is a learning process, working code a side effect

-### Division of labor
+### The queues of division of labor

-The division of labor in Software engineering is only partly by dividing the job in several specialization.
-Like I mentioned earlier, different types of work don't just simply map on different role.
-But let's stick with division by roles for know.
-Typical roles we have in software engineering are:
- >> here
-Frontend Developer
-Backend Developer
-UI/UX Designer
-Quality Assurance (QA) Engineer
-DevOps Engineer
-System Administrator
-Database Administrator (DBA)
-Technical Writer

 A good software team should be cross-functional.
 Meaning they should have all the necessary skills inside the team so that they can work as an autonomous unit and do not require outside help.
 They should have as few outside dependencies as possible.
 Because as software engineers we know, dependencies come at a cost.

+In software engineering we have all types of different roles

++ Frontend Developer
++ Backend Developer
++ UI/UX Designer
++ Quality Assurance (QA) Engineer
++ DevOps Engineer
++ System Administrator
++ Database Administrator (DBA)
++ Technical Writer
++ ....

-The most efficient thing to do would be to assign work to the expert that is most suited to do so.
+Suppose that we have team who have minimum one member for each necessary roles.
+When the team takes up work, the most efficient thing would be to divide the work and assign to each task the expert with the required role and expertise.
+Since they are the most suited to perform a certain type of task.

-- no learning
-- no resiliency
-- bottlenecks
-- queues
-- thinking vs do
+The problem with this efficient approach is that it is hard to lean new things.
+Each persons knowledge remains limited to their own role.
+This negatively impacts resiliency.
+Since no knowledge is shared, the same roles always perform the same task, so if a critical role is not present, the team is blocked.
+Making certain roles, persons  bottlenecks for the team.
+If they aren't present or simply don't have time, the work must remain wait until they have time.
+In other words, *queues* of work are created.
+Something that is especially dangerous in the field of software engineering because this is not easily visible.
+Except perhaps somewhere in Jira tickets.

+In short, the efficiency of the whole team is negatively impacted by optimizing for individual tasks.

+The approach also goes against real autonomous teams that can determine how they do their work.
+It demotes team members to code monkeys that have to perform certain tasks according to their predefined roles.

+Like in Craig Larman's analogy to a soccer team where each player has a specific role and expertise, in which they are most efficient, you also want them to be able to take up other roles when needed.
+We hope that the striker will stop the ball going in their own goal as well as the goalkeeper should score if the opportunity presents itself.

 ### The pain of First time right